Adam (monk): Biography

 Scholars place Adam's probable birth at around 750 or 751.
 Adam's father was named Yazedbozid (Syriac: ܝܙܕܒܘܙܝܕ Yazedbuzid, Chinese: 伊斯 (Yīsī)), who was part of a fighting unit invited to come to China by the Tang court to help quell the An Lushan Rebellion.
 According to the Syriac text on the stele, Adam's grandfather was named Mailas (ܡܝܠܝܣ Milis), and was a priest from Balkh (ܒܠܟ݂ Balkh) in Tokharistan (ܬܟ݂ܘܪܝܣܬܢ Takhouristan), in northern Afghanistan.
 It has been posited that Adam was raised or born in China and received a Chinese education due to his grasp of Classical Chinese and Chinese religious thought that's observed in his writings.

 Nestorian stele

-Around 781, Adam composed the Nestorian Stele.
+Around 781, Adam composed the text of the Nestorian Stele.
 Sources also state that Adam translated (by imperial order) multiple Biblical texts into Chinese.
 The texts in question seemed to be paraphrases of certain portions of the New Testament and to a smaller extent, parts of the Old Testament.
-In 786, Adam helped an Indian Buddhist monk from Kapisha called Prajna translate the Buddhist text Sutra of the Six Mahayana Paramitas from an Iranian language (Sogdian or Bactrian) to Chinese.
+In 786, Adam helped an Buddhist monk from Kapisha called Prajna translate the Buddhist text Sutra of the Six Mahayana Paramitas from an Iranian language (Sogdian or Bactrian) to Chinese.
 The translated text was presented to Emperor Dezong in 787, who rejected the translation on the grounds it was faulty, corrupted, and confused by a fusion of Buddhist and Nestorian concepts.

 Adam was bilingual in Persian and Chinese.
 He may also have been literate in Syriac, Arabic and possibly Sogdian or Bactrian.